drdna/StarshipElements/scripts/README.md

 ## 2. PERL modules used in various scripts.

 a.
-Install module in PERL search path, or add location to path:
+Install module in PERL search path, or add location to path by adding this line to your .bash_profile:
 ```bash
 export PERL5LIB=$PERL5LIB:path/to/module-folder
 ```